ajakov/Canvas-Text-Box/README.md

 Native Canvas API does not have a method to wrap text onto the next line when a desired maximum width is reached.

-Canvas Text Box is a JavaScript librabry that allows wrapping and measuring text on canvas element.
+Canvas Text Box is a JavaScript librabry that allows wrapping and measuring text on a canvas element.
-Text is wrapped inside the box dimensions.
+Text is wrapped inside the dimensions of the box.
 A background can be added to the text.

 ## Basic usage